 The Company considers investments with a maturity when purchased of three months or less to be cash equivalents.
 All credit card, debit card and electronic transfer transactions that process in less than seven days are classified as cash and cash equivalents.
-The amounts due from banks for these transactions classified as cash and cash equivalents totaled \$1.7 billion and \$1.4 billion as of January 31, 2020 and 2019, respectively.
+The amounts due from banks for these transactions classified as cash and cash equivalents totaled \$4.1 billion and \$1.7 billion as of January 31, 2021 and 2020, respectively.

 The Company's cash balances are held in various locations around the world.
-Most of the Company's \$9.5 billion and \$7.7 billion of cash and cash equivalents as of January 31, 2020 and January 31, 2019 were held outside of the U.S. Cash and cash equivalents held outside of the U.S. are generally utilized to support liquidity needs in the Company's non-U.S. operations.
+Of the Company's \$17.7 billion and \$9.5 billion in cash and cash equivalents as of January 31, 2021 and January 31, 2020, approximately 40% and 80% were held outside of the U.S., respectively.
+Cash and cash equivalents held outside of the U.S. are generally utilized to support liquidity needs in the Company's non-U.S. operations.